bianjieai/spartan-cosmos/docs/endpoints/grpc-rest.md

 For application developers, gRPC-gateway REST routes needs to be wired up to the REST server, this is done by calling the `RegisterGRPCGatewayRoutes` function on the ModuleManager.

-### Swagger

-A [Swagger](https://swagger.io/) (or OpenAPIv2) specification file is exposed under the `/swagger` route on the API server.
-Swagger is an open specification describing the API endpoints a server serves, including description, input arguments, return types and much more about each endpoint.

-Enabling the `/swagger` endpoint is configurable inside `~/.spartan/config/app.toml` via the `api.swagger` field, which is set to true by default.

 ## API Endpoints

 **Spartan-Cosmos API Endpoints**